mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 >- You have ID management requirements which are not supported in Simplified ID Merge (i.e. the need the support of multiple identified IDs per user.)

 ## Understanding Simplified ID Merge

-Unlike Legacy ID Management, which requires an explicit alias call to connect multiple identifiers, or Original ID Merge, which requires special events such as \$identify, \$merge, and \$create_alias to initiate ID Merge, **Simplified ID Merge simply requires including reserved properties, `$device_id` and `$user_id` on the events for ID Merge to take place**.
+Unlike Legacy ID Management, which requires an explicit alias call to connect multiple identifiers, or Original ID Merge, which requires special identity events (i.e. \$identify, \$merge, and \$create_alias) to initiate identity merging, **Simplified ID Merge only requires including reserved event properties, `$device_id` and `$user_id` on the events for identity merging to take place**.
 You can learn more about Simplified ID Merge [here](/docs/tracking-methods/id-management/identifying-users).
 Here’s a quick example to illustrate the difference:

-1. When the users are anonymous, the events should include a `$device_id` property that stores the anonymous ID.
+1. When a user is anonymous, the events should include a `$device_id` property that stores the Anonymous ID.
     ```
     {
       "event": "View Anonymous Page",